 What is Pressure?

-Pressure is the amount of force exerting on a surface.
-In a closed loop chilled water system, there are two types of pressure; a) static pressure and b) dynamic pressure.
-The sum of static pressure and dynamic pressure is stagnation pressure.
+Pressure is the amount of force exerted on a surface.
+In a closed loop chilled water system, there are a few types of pressures that need to be accounted for when deciding the pressure rating of the equipment.

 The formula used to calculate static pressure is:

 ρ = Density of water, 997 kg/m3

 h = Height, m

 When a valve is opened halfway, its shaft blocks some of the chilled water.
 This additional pressure exerted on the shaft is called dynamic pressure.